ronypermadi/ronypermadi/README.md

 ---

-- 🔭 I’m currently working on Backend Development
+- 🔭 I'm currently working as Programmer.
-- 🌱 I’m currently learning Mobile Development.
+- 🌱 I'm currently learning all about programming.
-- 👯 I’m looking to collaborate with Fullstack Web and Mobile Developers.
-- 🤔 I’m looking for help with Open source Contribution.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I 💖 to code 24x7.